NikhilGhatage/Website_for_upgrade_macbook/README.md

-# hello-world
+In this project rather we can say mini project that is simple website for SSD and RAM Upgrading instructions of Macbook Pro mid 2012 model.

-this is a 1st and trial repository creating for just knowing the working go GitHub and experimenting on GitHub
+Just copy all files in one folder and execute the Home.html file and You all done.